mikeferg99/dashboards/README-SRE_RUM_w_fullstack.md

 # Prerequisites Highlights

-- Management zone created for target RUM application & service backend which includes services,  databases,  processes & hosts.
+- Management Zone created for target RUM application & service backend which includes services,  databases,  processes & hosts.
-- In the dashboard configurator pick the managagment zone and RUM Applicaiton
+- In the dashboard configurator pick the Managagment Zone and RUM Application

 # Notes

-- Targeted for RUM (web) appplication and backend services observability
+- Targeted for RUM Web Appplication and backend services observability
 - Latency metrics set to median
 - End User, Service & Database requests metrics as shown as per second